How to Deal With Theft Misdemeanor Charges in California

 When Is Theft a Misdemeanor?

-In California, there are various techniques to distinguish between the two sorts of theft accusations.
+There are various techniques to distinguish between the two sorts of theft accusations in California.
 It is founded on the following principles:

 Under California state regulations, the value of the goods allegedly taken affects whether you will be prosecuted with a felony theft or misdemeanor theft.
 It also influences the seriousness of the offense.

 You are more likely to face a felony charge if the value is believed to be $1000 or more.
 Any theft offenses that are less than that are prosecuted as a misdemeanor.
-While thefts of modest value are usually regarded as misdemeanors, if the stolen goods include a firearm or a domestic animal, such criminal charges might be punished as felonies.
+While thefts of modest value are usually regarded as misdemeanors, if the stolen goods include a firearm or motor vehicle, such criminal charges might be punished as felonies.

 As previously mentioned, thieves in California conduct a variety of thefts, which affects whether they are charged with a felony or a misdemeanor.
 Petty theft charges and shoplifting, for example, are misdemeanors.